A Faster $k$-means++ Algorithm: Introduction

 \section{Introduction}

-K-means clustering aims to cluster $n$ data points $\in \R^d$ into $k$ clusters, such that the average distance between a data point and the center of the cluster it belongs to is minimized.
-K-means has many important real-world applications in signal processing \cite{gg12, dmc15} and unsupervised machine learning \cite{dh04, cn12}.
+$k$-means clustering aims to cluster $n$ data points from $\R^d$ into $k$ clusters, such that the average distance between a data point and the center of the cluster it belongs to is minimized. $k$-means has many important real-world applications in signal processing \cite{gg12, dmc15} and unsupervised machine learning \cite{dh04, cn12}.

-A central problem in k-means is how to pick initial locations of the k clusters to avoid k-means from finding poor clusters.
-There are a lot of works about finding a ``good" initialization for $k$-means algorithm.
-The well known heuristic Lloyd algorithm \cite{llo82} performs well in practice while there is no theoretical guarantee for its approximation at initialization.
-There are already constant approximation algorithm with theoretical guarantee \cite{jv01,kmn+04}.
+A central problem in $k$-means is how to pick the initial locations of the $k$ clusters to avoid $k$-means from finding poor clusters.
+Much work focuses on finding a ``good'' initialization for the $k$-means algorithm.
+The well-known heuristic Lloyd algorithm \cite{llo82} performs well in practice while there is no theoretical guarantee for its approximation at initialization.
+There are already constant approximation algorithms with theoretical guarantee \cite{jv01,kmn+04}.
 Unfortunately, $(1+\epsilon)$-approximation algorithm for arbitrary small $\epsilon>0$ does not exist if $k$ and $d$ can be large \cite{lsw17}.
 In recent works \cite{bv15,ca18,cakm19,frs19}, one achieved $(1 + \epsilon)$ approximation algorithm.
 However, the running time of these algorithms depends on $d$ double exponentially.
 For fixed $k$ and $\epsilon$, one may reduce input size or number of potential solutions to achieve constant approximation \cite{hpm04,as05,fms07,che09,kss10}.

-K-means++~\cite{av06} is an algorithm that can find a center set that achieves $O(\log k)$ approximation for the optimal center set.
-K-means++ has thus been integrated into many standard machine learning libraries and are used as the default initialization method, replacing the traditional random initialization method.
+$k$-means++~\cite{av06} is an algorithm that can find a center set that achieves $O(\log k)$ approximation for the optimal center set. $k$-means++ has thus been integrated into many standard machine learning libraries and is used as the default initialization method, replacing the traditional random initialization method.
 If allowed to sample $O(k)$ centers, \cite{adk09} shows that $k$-means++ achieves constant bi-criteria approximation with constant probability.
-More accurate trade-off between number of centers to be sampled and the expected cost can be found in \cite{wei16}. \cite{ajos19} provides a $6.357$ ratio approximation guarantee using primal-dual algorithm.
+The more accurate trade-off between the number of centers to be sampled and the expected cost can be found in \cite{wei16}. \cite{ajos19} provides a $6.357$ ratio approximation guarantee using primal-dual algorithm.